jared1980/weeklystatus/weeklystatus.md

 ## Common

 ### Utility
- - ✅ [07/06] Fix cp_check bug.
+ - ✅ [07/07] Fix cp_check bug.
+     - ~~Status will not be updated to latest automatically if source or target branch exist on local.
+Result will go wrong when either branch is not latest.
+Add machanism to update branch to latest everytime run this script.~~
      - Status will not be updated to latest automatically if source or target branch exist on local.
 Result will go wrong when either branch is not latest.
-Add machanism to update branch to latest everytime run this script.
+Add warning message let user know status of branch and terminate compare process.

 ### CCAPI